HNRobert/FrzVoid/README.md

 You can also start it upon Windows startup.

+> Warning: **Better NOT include a too-short word or even one characher in the target options**, for example, entering an 'e' and applying it would stop "explorer.exe" (actually all the .exes) from working, and then you know what would happen next.

 ## Furthermore...

 Using this, you can prevent your naughty kids from installing any weird app or game on your beloved PC